openfin/platform-api-project-seed/examples/deployment-health-check/README.md

 ## Files

-* urls.json: metadata for webservices, including URLs.
+* https://cdn.openfin.co/tools/deployment/1.0.0/openfin-deployment.js: [@openfin/deployment](https://www.npmjs.com/package/@openfin/deployment) package for checking accessiblity to OpenFin resources.
 CORS needs to be enabled for any endpoint in order for health check to work properly.
-* pinger.js: performs health checks with ```fetch``` API for all URLs listed in urls.json.
-* styles.css: CSS styles
 * index.html: main page.

 An example of this page is available [here](https://cdn.openfin.co/health/deployment/index.html).

-This page can also be used to check health of manifest URLs by passing ```?manifest=manifest_url```.
-Here is an [example](https://cdn.openfin.co/health/deployment/index.html?manifest=https://cdn.openfin.co/process-manager/app.json) for checking health of the manifest for OpenFin process manager.